-- Credit unions are not run for profit.
-Instead of paying out earnings to shareholders, they use the money they earn to improve services and reward their members.
+- Credit unions are owned by and run for their members.
+Instead of paying out earnings to external shareholders, they use the money they earn to improve services and reward their members.

 - Credit unions vary greatly in size - some are small community groups while others have thousands of members.

 - Credit unions have some restrictions placed on what they can invest in and how much money they can lend out.

 - The more you save, the larger your share of the yearly dividend pay-out will normally be.

 - Dividends can be low, or even zero, if the credit union isn’t generating a surplus.
 Members vote at the credit union’s Annual General Meeting on the level of dividend to be paid.